-Flocculants play an important role in treating wastewater.
+Flocculants play an important role in wastewater treatment.
 They are used in many industrial sectors to remove particles of waste matter suspended in water.
 This article examines what flocculants are, how they are used to treat wastewater, and how these substances work.

 What Is Flocculation and What Is a Flocculant?

 Flocculation is the removal of sediment from a liquid.
 The term derives from floc, meaning flake.
 When we flocculate a solution, the particles suspended within it form into large flakes, making them more visible and easier to remove through filtration.
 Sometimes this process can occur naturally.
 However, it can also be initiated using physical processes together with flocculants.

 A flocculant is a substance that causes the fine particles suspended in a solution to agglomerate and form a floc.
 The floc may then float to the surface, a process known as flotation, or sink to the bottom, which is called sedimentation.
 Either way, the waste matter can then be removed from the fluid storage unit more effectively.

 Flocculants are available in different forms, charge densities and molecular weights.
 They may be inorganic or organic.
 Thanks to their ability to cause flocculation with a lower dosage, organic polymeric flocculants are the most commonly used in commercial water storage and treatment systems.
 However, these substances are not biodegradable.
 The focus is now moving towards eco-friendly biopolymers and solutions combining synthetic and natural polymers to create flocculants tailored to specific wastewater treatments.

 Flocculants are used primarily in the wastewater treatment sector for purposes such as the removal of solids, lime softening, water clarification, thickening sludge and dehydrating solid residues.
 Many other industries also use flocculant to treat process water and fluid by-products, including brewing, cheesemaking, civil engineering and biotechnology.